Alright guys, I feel like I need to clear something up carbs are not bad. If you want to eat more carbs, do it!

 We definitely believe that when trying to lose weight, it is best to eat more carbs rather than less for several reasons.

-The reason we like to incorporate lower-carb meals into our family’s diet is to broaden our horizons so to speak.
-When we choose not to include rice at dinner, it leaves room for our family to fill up on nutrient dense veggies (also carbs) that we honestly probably wouldn’t put on our plates otherwise.
+The reason we like to incorporate lower-carb meals into our family’s diet is so that we can get in those nutrient dense veggies.
+When we choose not to include rice at dinner, it leaves room for our family to fill up on veggies that we honestly probably wouldn’t put on our plates otherwise.